niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

   <figcaption><a name="fig4-16">Figure 4-16: Datatype classes</a></figcaption>
 </figure>

-An instance of the Datatype class defines the allowed values of a data property in a [message](#def).
+An instance of the Datatype class defines the allowed values of a data property in a [<span class="termRef">message</span>](#def-message).
 Objects for primitive data types, corresponding to the XSD data types, have only the *name*, *namespace*, and *documentation* properties inherited from the Component class.
 For example, [figure 4-17](#fig4-17) shows the CMF representation of the `xs:string` primitive data type.
 All other datatypes are represented by either a Restriction, List, or Union object.

 ```
 <Datatype>